 The Benefits of Tea Leaves

 As you know, there are many types of tea out there.
 However, green tea, black tea, and oolong tea all come from the same plant — Camellia sinensis.
-The difference resides in the processing of the leaves — green tea is made with lightly steamed fresh leaves, while black tea and oolong comprised of oxidized or fermented leaves.
+The difference resides in the processing of the leaves — green tea is made with lightly steamed fresh leaves, while black tea and oolong are comprised of oxidized or fermented leaves.
 This technique gives each tea its unique flavor and range of benefits.

 Green tea, the least processed kind of the bunch, contains higher amounts of ECGC, a potent type of antioxidant.
 This bioactive chemical also referred to as ‘tea catechin’ is classified as a flavonoid.
-These flavonoids present in fresh tea leaves are powerful polyphenols responsible for fighting against free-radicals in our bodies.
+These flavonoids present in fresh tea leaves are powerful polyphenols responsible for fighting against free radicals in our bodies.
 Black tea and oolong tea, also contain EGCGs, although in lesser amounts.
 However, they gain antioxidants through the oxidation process their leaves go through.
 Namely, they are full of theaflavins and other catechins.
-All of these compounds have many beneficial effects when it comes to preventing diseases and keeping our immune system strong.
+All of these compounds have many beneficial effects when it comes to preventing diseases and keeping our immune systems strong.